 “The editing is really what determines how long something feels.
 A good trailer should have highs and lows because lows don’t look low unless there’s a high.
 Sometimes I’ll watch a trailer and feel bored, and usually that’s happening because the editing of the game footage isn’t showing me authorial intent, there’s no logic to it.”

 Trailers need to feel like they’re going somewhere, that shots are there for a reason, whether because they fit into a rhythm or because they tell that tutorial-like story.
 But even the biggest games can transgress these rules.
-Lieu transcribed the dialogue from the latest Red Dead Redemption 2 trailer and tried reading it.
+Lieu transcribed the dialogue from a Red Dead Redemption 2 trailer (opens in new tab) and tried reading it.
 “It doesn’t make any sense at all.
 The dialogue didn’t connect, there’s no logic, but you watch because you want to see all the new visuals and the characters.
 For those kinds of games, bad editing can slip by if people care about the property enough.”

 For other games, the trailer editor will help them sing, wielding the narrative magic of the beginning, middle and end, the cinematographer’s eye, and directorial intent, to win you over.
 Keep all those components in mind next time you sit down for a full day of E3 trailers.
 And try to guess how many of them came from Derek Lieu.